yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

    aaa,bbb,cccCRLF<br/>
    zzz,yyy,xxxCRLF

-2. The last record in the file may or may not have an ending line break.
+2. The last record in the file must have an ending line break.
 For example:

    aaa,bbb,cccCRLF<br/>
-   zzz,yyy,xxx
+   zzz,yyy,xxxCRLF

 3. There maybe an optional header line appearing as the first line of the file with the same format as normal record lines.
 This